Ozone Water Treatment

 We suggest placing pressure gauges directly at the inlet and outlet of the venturi injector.
 This will help with troubleshooting and determine the effectiveness of the device.

 Using a venturi injector will require a method of removing the undissolved oxygen and ozone from the water.
 Unlike the bubble diffuser where the bubbles will naturally rise to the head-space and escape the piping system, a venturi injector has no method of removing this undissolved gas, one must be provided.
 A contact tank is a popular method, there are also de-gas chambers and columns that can be used.
 Ozone compatible air vents are used to remove this gas and vent to a safe location or to an ozone destruct unit.

 Venturi injector sizing is a function of the water flow rate through the device.
 Water pressure will also play a factor in the determination of the venturi injector sizing.
-Each venturi injector is supplied with a performance chart illustrating the water flow, pressure, and gas suction provided by that venturi injector.
-Follow this link for extra guidance on this issue.
+Each venturi injector is supplied with a performance chart illustrating the water flow, pressure and gas suction provided by that venturi injector.

-When using a venturi injector it is necessary to use a device to ensure water cannot flow from the venturi injector to the Ozone Generator.
-There are many devices used for this task: check valves, water traps, and shut-off valves are all used.
+When using a venturi injector it is necessary to use a device to ensure water cannot backflow from the venturi injector to the ozone generator.
+There are many devices used for this task: check valves, water traps and shut-off valves are all used.
 We have found the best success using a quality water trap in conjunction with a check valve to prevent all water back-flow.